 The CB line is the most prominent plastic device maker.
 Currently, the CB6000 line is the latest.
 It comes in two cage lengths.
 One will come close for most men.
 The 6000S is for shorter penises (about 2 1/2 inches measured from the scrotum).
 The “regular” is 3 1/2 inches.I am about 1 1/2 inches when soft, so even the 6000S is too long for me.

 A newer material, silicone, is being used by some.
 It is a rubber-like material that is immune to most chemicals and is hypo-allergenic.
-This type of device has a few problems for me (all silicone devices share these issues): The base ring is wide and chafes me.
+I model the Bon 4 (photo, left).
+This device has a few problems for me (all silicone devices share these issues): The base ring is wide and chafes me.
 Putting it on involves securing a plastic belt around the base ring; not easy for me.
 Obviously the tube is too long for me by a lot.
 They now make a shorter model, but it is still too long for me.

 All of the cage/tube devices come in both solid tubes, like the Bon 4, or as cages like the Jail Bird.
 The tubes make staying clean difficult and peeing is a sit-down affair.
 Even if you sit, the tube will retain some urine and will start to smell in a day or so.